Ruth A. Davis

-Ruth A. Davis (born May 28, 1943) is an American diplomat.
+Ruth Amy Davis (May 28, 1943 – May 3, 2025) was an American diplomat.
 Davis served as the 24th director general of the United States Foreign Service.
-She is the first woman of color to be appointed as Director General of the Foreign Service and the first African-American Director of the Foreign Service Institute.
+She was the first woman of color to be appointed Director General of the Foreign Service and the first African-American Director of the Foreign Service Institute.
 In 2002, she became a career member of the Senior Foreign Service and a Career Ambassador.
 She was the Chief of Staff of the Africa Bureau of the U.S. Department of State.